 When dealing with bank and building society accounts it depends upon the balance in the account as at the date of death whether or not a grant of probate will be necessary.
 Each bank and building society have their own discretionary threshold.
 For some banks the threshold is £50,000 but for others £15,000.
 If there are numerous accounts held by the deceased with different organisations it is sometimes easier to simply obtain a grant of probate rather than the executors having to complete countless different forms for each organisation.

 If shares (or unit trusts) are held it is usually necessary to obtain a grant of probate in order that the shares or unit trusts can be sold or transferred to a beneficiary.
 Sometimes if the shareholding is very small and not of great value it is possible to deal with the shares without the need to obtain a grant of probate.

 In order to obtain a grant of probate it is necessary to complete an inheritance tax form detailing all the assets and liabilities in the estate.
 The necessity to complete an inheritance tax form does not necessarily mean there is inheritance tax to pay.
 Whether or not inheritance tax is paid depends upon the value of the estate and what type of beneficiaries receive the estate.
 Solicitors also prepare an oath which is sworn by the executors named in the Will.
-The oath and inheritance tax form are submitted together with a fee, currently, of £155.00 together with an additional fee of 50p per extra copy of the grant required.

 If the deceased did not leave a Will then there are no executors who can obtain a grant of probate.
 A grant of representation from the probate registry may however still be required depending upon the assets owned by the deceased at the date of death.
 Who is entitled to obtain the grant of representation however depends upon what family members survived the deceased.
 The intestacy rules (which apply when someone dies without a Will) dictate which people are entitled to the estate and entitled to obtain the grant of representation.